Part 11 - Presentation – Editing Menu Modules

 TIP: Module Parameters has a useful item called “Always show sub-menu items.”
 This allows you to choose whether a menu displays its sub-pages all the time.

 In our example, I am going to display the menu "Only on the pages selected" and select all the pages listed under the Area 5 Sidebar menu.
+The default module assignment is set to show on all pages.
+Let's limit where the menu is shown by changing the Menu Assignment dropdown to Only the pages selected.

 Click on save and preview your new menu!